srsampson/SingleCarrier/README.md

 #### Development
 Currently working on the low level code.
 The modulation/demodulation seems to work.
 Requires fine timing code.

+Changed the input/output to real part only PCM, as most radios are just single channel audio input.
+This results in a bit of smearing on scatter diagram.

 #### Building from git clone & scatter diagram tests

 ```